girlscript/winter-of-contributing/Datascience_With_Python/Statistics/Videos/R squared and Mean squared error/README.md

 It is also called a coefficient of determination, or coefficient of multiple determination for multiple regression.

-### The Parameter in deciding performance the model:
+### The Parameter in deciding performance of the model:

 R-squared is always between 0 and 100%: